thomassentis/spark-1/README.md

 * `$ npm start`
 * In your browser of choice, go to `http://localhost:8000` (Note: Internet Explorer is not supported)

+## How to Use the App

+* You must have a [Spark account](https://web.ciscospark.com/signin) to use the app
+* On the login screen, click the login button.
+This forwards you to Spark's login page if you aren't already authenticated.
+If you've logged in already, skip the next two steps.
+* Enter your Spark email address and click 'Next'
+* Enter your password for Spark and click 'Sign In'.
+You will then be redirected to the app.
+* Type an existing Spark user's email address (not your own!) and click one of the call buttons.

 ## How to Run the Tests

 * `$ npm install -g jasmine`